 Unlike many states, North Carolina does not require LLCs to pay a corporate or franchise tax.
-Members will need to pay state income taxes (5.499% in 2018/5.25% after 2019), as well as federal income taxes on their “pass-through” revenue.
+LLC members are still required to pay state and federal income taxes on their earnings.

 The franchise tax is a little different and breaks down to $1.50 per $1,000 of whichever option nets the most taxes:

 - Total company stocks, surplus, and undivided profits

 - 55% of the appraised value of all real property in North Carolina

 - actual investment amount in the real property in North Carolina.

 The minimum amount a company will pay in franchise tax is $200.

 Other taxes your LLC may need to pay: